chrisbuckley/altitude-2017-lb-workshop/README.md

 You should now be able to see something like this:

+EC2 serving the request:

 ![EC2](https://github.com/chrisbuckley/altitude-2017-lb-workshop/raw/master/images/ec2.png "EC2 instance serving the request")

+GCS serving the request:

 ![GCS](https://github.com/chrisbuckley/altitude-2017-lb-workshop/raw/master/images/gcs.png "GCS instance serving the request")